Boat Sales Tax Rates by State

 What states have a cap on boat sales tax?

-Tax caps are some of my favorite programs.
-They are a magnet for larger vessels, which increases jobs, marine activity and revenue in the states listed below.
+Tax caps are my favorite sales tax programs.
+They are a magnet for the state to register larger vessels, which brings additional jobs, industry work, and an increased marine interest.

 Virginia // 2.00% tax - $2,000 cap